RPM Care Manager Workflow: Fix Alert Fatigue & Scale Programs

 What role does EHR integration play in the care manager workflow for RPM?

-Without tight EHR integration, RPM workflows create duplicate documentation and context switching for care managers.
-Effective integration ensures RPM data, outreach, and escalations flow into existing clinical workflows rather than creating a parallel system.
+Without tight EHR integration, RPM workflows create duplicate documentation and constant context switching for care managers.
+Effective integration ensures patient data, outreach, and escalations flow into the clinical workflow instead of creating a separate system.

-How do you segment patients in RPM without increasing care manager workload?
+How do you scale RPM programs without increasing staffing?

 Your Questions Answered

-Without tight EHR integration, RPM workflows create duplicate documentation and context switching for care managers.
-Effective integration ensures RPM data, outreach, and escalations flow into existing clinical workflows rather than creating a parallel system.
+Without tight EHR integration, RPM workflows create duplicate documentation and constant context switching for care managers.
+Effective integration ensures patient data, outreach, and escalations flow into the clinical workflow instead of creating a separate system.

 Pravin Uttarwar